ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Content Browser](img/udw.png "Content Browser")

 With the **Content Browser**, you can switch between the Grid, Panels and Tree views to navigate through the content of the website.
-Depending on your permissions, you might be able to see the regular content, media, forms, site skeletons, and user accounts.
+Depending on your permissions, you might be able to see the regular content, media, forms, and user accounts.
 You can also use the **Content Browser** to search the repository for content, edit content, create bookmarks, and create new content when needed.

 !!! note

-    If you have administrator permissions, you can also view and manage user accounts and site skeletons in the **Admin** tab.
+    If you have administrator permissions, you can also view and manage user accounts in the **Admin** tab.

     For more information about users and permissions, see [Users](../permission_management/permissions_and_users.md).

-    For more information about site skeletons, see [Site skeletons]([[= developer_doc =]]/multisite/site_factory/site_factory_configuration/#site-skeletons).

 ## Focus mode